Schedule of Events

 Arts Award Lecture and Presentation - Wendy Red Star

-Hands on Science - A journey Through the Solar System
+Hands-On Science: A Journey Through the Solar System

 During this show, we will talk about the opportunities that exist at Dickinson if you have a strong interest in astronomy.
 We'll highlight the ways students are involved in using both the planetarium and the observatory.
 We'll conclude with a student-led planetarium show that takes you through the Solar System.